1. What are cookies

 Strictly necessary cookies

 These cookies are required for the site to function.
-They include security tokens set by Cloudflare to protect against malicious activity, and basic preference cookies.
+They include security tokens set by Cloudflare to protect against malicious activity, a Cloudflare Turnstile session token used to verify lead submissions are human, and a consent-preference cookie set by our cookie banner so we remember your choice.
 You cannot opt out of strictly necessary cookies because the site would not function without them.

-The following third parties may set cookies on our site:
+The following third parties may receive data from your visit to our site:

-- Calendly / Google Calendar: when you book a call, the calendar provider sets its own cookies under its own privacy policy
+• Google Calendar (calendar.app.google): when you book a call, the calendar provider sets its own cookies under its own privacy policy

 You can control and delete cookies through your browser settings.
 Most browsers allow you to: